joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 # Bootstraping

+Let's review all topics:

+- People
+- Technology
+- Security
+- Processes
+- Product
+- Team
+- Stakeholders
+- Information
+- Culture
+- Metacognition

+As EM, if you've got free time then reivew PullRequests, write RFCs and code...

+---

+# Bootstraping
-## What are the key essential questions?
+## What are top 3 key questions?

 - How autonomous are we to work daily?

 - How proud are we of our delivery?

 - Are we contributing to a clear company goal?
 Or is our job impactful?